smt/dotfiles/README.md

 Anyway, Ansible `git clone`s and `brew install`s a bunch of stuff, including this very repo, and then runs the [Rakefile](https://github.com/smt/dotfiles/blob/master/Rakefile) to link up all the dotfiles into the locations where they go.

-## Dotfile Structure

-1. Symlinks (under `locations`) indicate where the soon-to-be-created symlinks end up (relative to `~`).
-2. The `topics` directory contains the actual dotfiles.
-3. To create directories, use `<dir>.directory.symlink` links (under `locations`).
-4. Try not to symlink directories -- instead, create them (with `<dir>.directory.symlink` links) and then symlink dotfiles into them (this is kind of a pain in the butt).

-## TODO

-- Created directories should copy over permissions.
-- The Rakefile should never overwrite locals.

 ## About the dotfiles, Ansible, etc.

 My dotfiles have a long, pox-ridden history of nukings.
 Lots of them.
 Let's just call it... "aggressive refactoring."